 But, with this announcement, the WHO is recognizing that uncontrolled video gaming has symptoms that have a lot in common with other compulsive and addictive disorders.

-"An often-overlooked part of problematic gaming is that parents rarely recognize that video games or handheld devices and computers can lead to severely problematic behavior," says David Atkinson, M.D., Medical Director of the Teen Recovery Program at Children's Health and Assistant Professor at UT Southwestern.
+"An often-overlooked part of problematic gaming is that parents rarely recognize that video games or handheld devices and computers can lead to severely problematic behavior," says David Atkinson, M.D., Medical Director of the Teen Recovery Program at Children's Health and Associate Professor at UT Southwestern.
 "Parents look at these items as something they need to set limits on, but almost never as something that may become out of their and their child's control."

 Signs of video game addiction in children